 - The project book can be downloaded at this website or contact your local County Extension Office.

 - The project book includes a County Agent Assessment Score Sheet to be completed by a county agent (or someone on their behalf as designated by the county office) in the county where the food plot is located.
 Project youth must be present when the county agent visits the food plot site.
-The signed County Agent Assessment Score Sheet in the project book is required for youth competing for awards and recognition.
+After completing the site visit, the county agent will provide the youth the signed County Agent Assessment Score Sheet.
+The youth includes this assessment in the project book as a requirement for competing for awards and recognition.

 - Videos are judged based on the participant's (1) description of work and accomplishments, and (2) presentation skills.
 The video should feature the 4-H participant stating name and county; a view of the food plot; and the 4-H participant providing a description of project work and accomplishments.